argimenes/standoff-properties-editor/README.md

 Currently the main speed limitation is the browser's rendering phase when loading very large texts (e.g., hundreds of pages), but there are options for dealing with this.

+## Layers
+As there is no defined limit on the number or types of annotations that can be added to a text, there is the chance that texts may become visually cluttered with annotations.
+To address this, there is an option to assign a user-defined 'layer' to an annotation for the purpose of grouping them.
+Layers can be shown and hidden at will, thus reducing clutter.
+This is particularly helpful when it comes to computer-generated annotations, such as syntactic or semantic annotations created by an NLP library or other text analysis tools.

+## Annotate the world
+As suggested above, there is no reason annotations should be limited to those manually entered by users.
+Algorithms and libraries could also generate annotations automatically, such as the following:

+- Lemma
+- Syntax trees
+- Entity name recognition
+- Textual variants (versioning)
+- Translations (inter-text standoff properties)

+Anything that can be mined or derived from a text can be stored as a standoff property.

+## Text as a graph
+While standoff properties can be stored in any format storing them as LOD entities in a graph database vastly increases their potential.
+For example, if you were searching for all references to a person you would not only find the texts but the exact character positions in the text.
+If you expanded your query from a person like Leonardo da Vinci, say, to all artists you could see every instance an artist is mentioned in any text.
+Queries could also be combined across annotation types.
+For example, if you had the syntax tree of a text you could find every occurence of a term within a given syntactical unit.
+The more annotation types you record, the more greater the number of text minining options become available.

+## The editor
+The demo editor contains four sections.
+The only mandatory one is the editor panel.

+- Annotation buttons -- used to apply an annotation to the selected text
+- Editor panel -- where the text and annotations are entered
+- Monitor -- lists the annotations at the cursor position, along with tools for managing them
+- Bind/unbind panel -- the input/output section for the JSON data

 ## Configuration

 - container: HTMLElement;